algoyounes/circuit-breaker/README.md

 ## Installation

-You can install the package globally via composer:
+You can install the package via composer:

 ```
 composer require algoyounes/circuit-breaker